ax.benchmark

 factory_fn: Callable[[...], BenchmarkProblem]

-factory_kwargs: Dict[str, Any]
+factory_kwargs: dict[str, Any]

 Benchmark Problems High Dimensional Embedding